 As an integrated provider of container handling, transport and logistics services, the Port Logistics subgroup offers services along the logistics chain between international ports and their European hinterland.
 The geographical focus of its operating activities is on the Port of Hamburg and its hinterland.
 The Port of Hamburg is an international hub for container transport by sea and land, with an optimal link to the economies of Central and Eastern Europe, Scandinavia and the Baltic region.
 The company’s core lines of business are represented by the Container, Intermodal and Logistics segments.

 The Container segment pools the Group’s container handling operations and is the largest business unit in terms of revenue.
 Its activities consist primarily of handling container ships (loading and discharging containers) and transhipping containers to other carriers (rail, truck, feeder ship or barge).
-HHLA operates three container terminals in Hamburg – Altenwerder (CTA), Burchardkai (CTB) and Tollerort (CTT) – and further container terminals in Odessa, Ukraine (CTO) and Tallinn, Estonia (HHLA TK Estonia).
+HHLA operates three container terminals in Hamburg – Altenwerder (CTA), Burchardkai (CTB) and Tollerort (CTT) – and further container terminals in Odessa, Ukraine (CTO), Tallinn, Estonia (TK Estonia) and Trieste, Italy (PLT).
 The portfolio is rounded off by supplementary container services, such as maintenance and repairs.

 The Logistics segment encompasses a wide range of services in the field of specialist handling, consulting and other business activities.
 Its service portfolio comprises both stand-alone and entire process chains for the international procurement and distribution of merchandise, including the operation of handling facilities for dry bulk, motor vehicles and fruit.
 The company also provides consulting and management services for clients in the international port and transport industry.
-New business activities, such as additive manufacturing and airborne logistics services, complete the portfolio.
-HHLA provides some of the activities in this segment together with partner companies.
+Business activities for process automation, additive manufacturing and airborne logistics services complete the portfolio.
+HHLA provides some of the activities together with partner companies.

 The Holding/Other division is also part of the Port Logistics subgroup, although it does not constitute a separate segment as defined by the International Financial Reporting Standards (IFRS).
 The Holding division is responsible for strategic corporate development, the functional management of the Container segment, the central management of resources and processes, and the provision of shared services for the operating companies.
 It also includes the properties specific to HHLA’s port handling business and the Group’s floating crane operations.